MaterializeInc/materialize/doc/user/content/get-started.md

     DROP CLUSTER REPLICA quickstart.small_replica;
     ```

-    If you switch to the terminal window running the `SUBSCRIBE` command, you'll see that results are still being pushed out to the client.
+    If you switch to the terminal window running the `SUBSCRIBE` command, you'll see that results are still being pushed out to the client!

 [//]: # "TODO(morsapaes) Add setup breakdown once we figure out the cleanest way
 to remove everything"

 ## What's next?

 That's it!
 You just created your first transformations on streaming data using common SQL patterns, and tried to break Materialize!
 We encourage you to continue exploring the sample Kafka source, or try one of the use-case specific quickstarts.
-If you’re done for the time being, remember to clean up the environment we used for experimenting:
+If you’re done for the time being, remember to clean up the environment:

 ```sql
 DROP CLUSTER quickstart CASCADE;